dciccale/node-htmlprocessor/README.md

 ... | grep 'other-file-to-process.html:.*\.js$' | ... > dist/js/myApplicationOther.js
 ```

-The file name is included in the list file for that very purpose.
+The originating file name is included in the list file for that very purpose.

 ## License
 See [LICENSE.txt](https://raw.github.com/dciccale/node-htmlprocessor/master/LICENSE-MIT)